-Large apartment complexes or high rise apartments are the single most common housing type in Fairbanks, accounting for 30.90% of the city's housing units.
-Other types of housing that are prevalent in Fairbanks include single-family detached homes ( 30.04%), duplexes, homes converted to apartments or other small apartment buildings ( 21.30%), and a few row houses and other attached homes ( 16.97%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Single-family detached homes are the single most common housing type in Fairbanks, accounting for 30.59% of the city's housing units.
+Other types of housing that are prevalent in Fairbanks include large apartment complexes or high rise apartments ( 28.66%), duplexes, homes converted to apartments or other small apartment buildings ( 23.26%), and a few row houses and other attached homes ( 16.47%).

 Fairbanks is dominated by renter-occupied one, two, or no bedrooms apartments.
 66.32% of Fairbanks's dwellings are rentals.